python/pythondotorg/docs/source/install.rst

 Installing
 ==========

-Here are three ways to hack on python.org:
+Here are two ways to hack on python.org:

 1. :ref:`docker-setup`
-2. :ref:`vagrant-setup`
-3. :ref:`manual-setup`
+2. :ref:`manual-setup`

 .. _docker-setup: